-- Support the deployment efforts through participation in the H2USA's Market Support and Acceleration Working Group. - Support the development of the next edition of the National Fire Protection Association (NFPA) 2 Hydrogen Technologies Code by chairing the Technical Committee on Hydrogen Technology, leading the NFPA Hydrogen Storage Task Group, and acting as principal committee member of the NFPA Technical Committee on Industrial and Medical Gases. - Develop outreach products for permitting hydrogen technologies, including an updated National Permitting Guide for Hydrogen Refueling Stations. - Implement CCSI process by evaluating field data to determine codes and standards development priorities. - Provide codes and standards information to critical stakeholders such as code officials through in-person training, updated on-line training, and development of relevant videos. - Support the coordination of international and domestic hydrogen standards by participating in International Organization for Standardization/Technical Committee 197 hydrogen technology projects, hydrogen component development working groups, and domestic standards organizations such as the CSA Group.
+- Publish papers on the large scale hydrogen systems and multi-fuel alternative fuel stations. - Support the deployment efforts through participation in the H2USA's Market Support and Acceleration Working Group.

+- Support the development of the next edition of the National Fire Protection Association (NFPA) 2 Hydrogen Technologies Code by chairing the Technical Committee on Hydrogen Technology, leading the NFPA Hydrogen Storage Task Group, and acting as principal committee member of the NFPA Technical Committee on Industrial and Medical Gases.
+Additionally, support NFPA 502 Standard for Road Tunnels, Bridges, and other Limited Access Roadways by incorporating fire safety analysis into document annex. - Develop outreach products for permitting hydrogen technologies including an updated Code Official Training Course and Guide for Siting Stationary Fuel Cells. - Implement Continuous Codes and Standard Improvement (CCSI) process by evaluating field data to determine codes and standards development priorities through a NREL technical report on safety research needs. - Provide codes and standards information to critical stakeholders such as code officials through in-person training, updated on-line training, NREL technical reports posted on DOE websites, and development of relevant videos. - Support the coordination of international and domestic hydrogen standards such as participating in International Organization for Standardization/Technical Committee 197 hydrogen technologies, hydrogen component development working groups, and domestic standards organizations such as the CSA Group.